epicYellow/epicYellow/README.md

 ###

 <p align="left">One of my core strengths lies in blending creativity with my development skills.
-I enjoy crafting visually appealing and highly functional applications that leave a lasting impressions by fusing blender and my photography into my work.</p>
+I enjoy crafting visually appealing and highly functional applications that leave a lasting impression by fusing blender and my photography into my work.</p>

 ###